 Participants should be prepared to answer questions on the following:

 - Baccarat third card rule

 - Blackjack card counting

 - Craps payouts

-Participants of the Casino Challenge who post the 8 best scores are eligible to compete in the Final 8 competition.
+The Casino Challenge will be administered one-on-one in a closed off area on the last day of the conference.
+Final scores are emailed to the participant immediately after the test, along with their completion time.
+All participants that score 16 and above will receive a Certificate of Achievement.
+Participants who post the 8 best scores at the show are eligible to compete in the Final 8 competition.
 In the event of a tied score, the best time qualifies.
 The Final 8 will be held on the stage in the Expo meeting room at 4pm on the last day of the conference.
 Conference delegates are welcome to attend the competition and cheer along the competitors.
 The format of the Final 8 will be a knock-out playoff system: 8-4-2-1.
-All qualifiers for the Final 8 will be awarded a Certificate of Achievement and the winner of the competition will be crowned the 2019 Casino Challenge Champion.
+All qualifiers for the Final 8 will be awarded a Certificate of Achievement.
+The winner of the competition will receive a MacBook Air and be crowned the 2019 Casino Challenge Champion.

 Catch of the Day

 The Catch of the Day is a new competition that recognizes great work by a casino surveillance team catching a scam.
 The scam must involve cheating, theft or advantage play and must have taken place between 2000-2019.